Manuel Tadros: Career

 At the beginning of the 1990s, Tadros diversified, doing voice-overs for movies and TV series.
 He acted on stage including in the 2001 play Roméo et Juliette, de la Haine à l'Amour.
 He also hosted the educational magazine Code d’accès between 1998 and 2000.

 Tadros wrote the French versions of the music in Chicago in 2003 (including the French-language musical comedy adaptation of the film) and Nostalgia in 2004.
 He is the voice of Rodrigo Borgia in the Ubisoft game Assassin's Creed II and its follow-up Assassin's Creed: Brotherhood in addition to the short film Assassin's Creed: Lineage.
 He has dubbed close to 750 films and series.

 Personal life

 Tadros is a founding member and administrator of ArtistI, an organization that oversees the payment of royalties to artists.

 Diabetic from a very young age, he is known for his involvement as a spokesman for Fondation de la recherche sur le diabète juvénile (FRDJ) for many years.

-Manuel Tadros is the father of Quebec film director and actor Xavier Dolan.
+Tadros was married to Geneviève Dolan, a Québécois public college administrator, with whom he had a son, film director and actor Xavier Dolan.
+Tadros and Dolan divorced in 1991, when their son was 2 years old.
+Tadros also has another son from a previous relationship with a woman named Diane.

+On 28 August 2021, Tadros married Québécois writer Émilie Ndejuru, with whom he had been in a relationship since 2016.